msfjarvis/msfjarvis.dev/content/posts/learning-zig--day-3.md

 ## Structs

 The syntax note from enums applies here as well, with an additional nicety about pointers.
-Specifically, a struct function that accepts a pointer value will automatically derefence the value inside the function body.
+Specifically, a struct function that accepts a pointer value will automatically dereference the value inside the function body.
 This only goes one level deep though, so keep that in mind.

 ```zig
 const Rectangle = struct {